-Here are the amber bottles I used:
+Here are the amber bottles I bought on Amazon: Aromatherapy bottle

-Looking for more ideas to use up your perfume samples?
-Try making this DIY solid perfume, pictured below.
+- Try making this DIY solid perfume, pictured below.

 Are you on Instagram?
 Be sure to follow me for updates, pretty photos, and other fun stuff as I live life to its fullest – on a budget.